Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ----

-- Archimate is relevant for ModernStats models because it covers all the scope of enterprise architecture (capabilities, actors and roles, application compenents, data objects...)
+- Archimate is relevant for ModernStats models because it covers all the scope of enterprise architecture (objectives, capabilities, actors and roles, application services, network nodes...)

 - For example, CSDA is already expressed in ArchiMate